farrelleoin93/Milestone-2/README.md

 2. I passed style.css through the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) and the results came back stating that there were no errors as can be seen [https://github.com/farrelleoin93/Milestone-2/blob/master/assets/docs/css-validator.png].

+3. I passed all JavaScript files through the [JSHint Code Quality Tool](https://jshint.com/) and the results came back declaring no errors.

-3. The lighthouse tool in was used in devTools.
+4. The lighthouse tool in was used in devTools.
 The first time the lighthouse results came back the performance was at 67%.
 This was due to the images used for the Hanoi, Sapa and Hoi An cards being too big.
 This was rectified by downloading the same images again but smaller versions.
 I then used Tiny png to compress these images.
 The results for the latest Lighthouse report can be found [here](https://github.com/farrelleoin93/Milestone-2/blob/master/assets/docs/lighthouse.png).